TimMisiak/timmisiak.github.io/content/posts/snippy-assistant-with-eyes.md

 ---
 title: "Snippy: An AI Assistant With Eyes"
-date: 2024-04-19T10:47:33-07:00
+date: 2024-04-21T10:47:33-07:00
-draft: true
+draft: false
 ---

-While I no longer work on WinDbg, I still spend a lot of time thinking about how we can make tools so people can build things faster.
+While I no longer work on WinDbg, I still spend a lot of time thinking about how to make tools so people can build things faster.
 With WinDbg, I tried to do that by putting more debugging power at people's fingertips in a way that was easier to use.
-With LLMs exploding in the past few years, that's been another way that people have been able to build things faster.
-But for most people, using something like ChatGPT means pasting text back and forth between your different tools.
+Recently, everyone is looking for ways to use LLMs to build things faster.
+But for most people using something like ChatGPT means pasting text back and forth between your different tools.
 We've seen some better integrations with tooling like in VS Code, but I think there are still a ton of tools where an LLM can be useful but there's just no "glue" connecting it to your apps.

 At [Augmend](https://augmend.com), we think that giving an AI assistant "eyes" into what you're doing can solve some of these problems.
-When we saw the demo that [Suneel Matham had for sharing your screen with GPT-4](https://news.ycombinator.com/item?id=38203104), we knew we wanted to implement our own version, and it was a great chance to use our cross-platform screen capture Rust crate, which we've called [CrabGrab](https://insert-link-here).
-We're calling our screen-sharing GPT assistant [Snippy](https://insert-link-here)!
-We've made both Crab Grab and Snippy open source under the MIT license, so I'd love to see folks try these and make their own versions.
+When we saw the demo that [Suneel Matham had for sharing your screen with GPT-4](https://news.ycombinator.com/item?id=38203104), we knew we wanted to implement our own version, and it was a great chance to use our cross-platform screen capture Rust crate, [CrabGrab](https://crates.io/crates/crabgrab).
+We built a new screen-sharing GPT assistant with CrabGrab, and we called it [Snippy](https://github.com/AugmendTech/Snippy/)!
+We've made both CrabGrab and Snippy open source under MIT or Apache-2.0, so I'd love to see folks try these and make their own versions.

 # Demo